Building, and retaining an audience is vital for any author’s success, regardless of whether they are self-published or traditionally published.

 Try different types of tweets and content and then let the analytics guide you in deciding future content.

-There is a wide range of answers to this question.
-Some people say you should not tweet more than a particular number of times per day.
+There are a wide range of answers to this question.
+Some people say you should not post more than a particular number of times daily.

-Others say you can never tweet too much.
+Others say you can never post too much.

 No one likes a person who only focuses on themselves.

-Aim to only share one tweet about your book out of every five to ten tweets.
+Aim to only share one post about your book out of every five to ten posts.

-Twitter is one of the best social media tools for authors to use, given the enormous community of writers it fosters, and the recent popularity of Twitter Spaces.
+X is one of the best social media tools for authors to use, given the enormous community of writers it fosters, and the recent popularity of X Spaces (audio spaces).

-The main way writers grow on Twitter is by putting out engaging, interesting content.
+Writers grow on X mainly by putting out engaging, interesting content.

 Don’t be afraid to engage and follow as many like-minded authors and readers as you can find.